2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-Most network gear from the past decade handles gigabit connections perfectly fine for typical business use—cloud services, video calls, and general internet access.
-Multi-gig becomes valuable when you have specific use cases:
+Most network equipment from the past decade handles gigabit connections well for typical business use—cloud services, video calls, email, and general internet access.
+1GbE remains adequate for many office endpoints.
+Multi-gig becomes valuable when you have specific, measurable bottlenecks:

 Cost-Effective Upgrade Path

-The IEEE 802.3bz (NBASE-T) standard enables 2.5G and 5G over existing Cat5e and Cat6 cabling at the full 100-meter distance.
-Most businesses can upgrade without rewiring—a Cat5e cable from 2015 supports 2.5G today with only switch and adapter changes.
+The IEEE 802.3bz (NBASE-T) standard enables 2.5GbE over existing Cat5e cabling at the full 100-meter distance.
+Most businesses can upgrade to 2.5GbE without rewiring—a Cat5e cable from 2015 supports 2.5GbE today with only switch and adapter changes.

 |---|---|---|---|